angular/protractor/exampleTypescript/README.md

 ## Ambient typings

 Protractor also uses ambient types including jasmine and node.
 These are brought in via the `typings.json` file.
-The ambient typings files are imported from the `typings/index.d.ts` generated file and are included in the project via the tsconfig.json configuration file.
+The ambient typings files are imported from the `typings/index.d.ts` generated file and are included in the project via the `tsconfig.json` configuration file.

 ## Compiling your code

-To convert your typescript to javascript (transpiling), you'll use the Typescript comipler (tsc).
+To convert your typescript to javascript (transpiling), you'll use the Typescript compiler (tsc).
 If you install typescript globally, the command is `tsc`.
 If it is not installed globally, the typescript compiler can be executed with `npm run tsc`.

 ## Running Protractor